ltetrel/binderhub/doc/customizing.rst

 <https://kubernetes.io/docs/concepts/workloads/pods/init-containers/>`_.
 Examples of prior steps that could be done are:

-* running costly pipelines using the full ressources from the server
+* pre-rendering for big data visualization, thus achieving zero latency during notebook runtime
-* building dynamic html objects to be rendered inside the user's notebook
+* pre-computation of demanding applications, to reduce notebook's runtime complexity but keeping confidence to another user on reproducibility
-* pre-pulling data into the server
+* pre-pulling data into the server, so user doesn't wait for the data to be ready and build container size remains low

-You can now specify ``Init Containers`` in the BinderHub configuration, to run in the build pod before ``repo2docker`` via the ``init_container_build`` key.
-There is also the possibility to provide additionnal `volumes <https://kubernetes.io/docs/concepts/storage/volumes/>`_ mounted to this init container using the ``extra_volume_build`` field.
+Using the ``init_container_build`` key in the BinderHub configuration, you can specify ``Init Containers`` to be run in the build pod before ``repo2docker``.
+There is also the possibility to provide additionnal `volumes <https://kubernetes.io/docs/concepts/storage/volumes/>`_ mounted to this init container via the ``extra_volume_build`` key.

 .. note::

-    Commits pushed to the user's git repository will also trigger ``init_container_build`` commands.
+    It is also possible to specify multiple init containers or volumes under the key.

 The `repo2data <https://github.com/SIMEXP/Repo2Data>`_ python package provides a good showcase for the use of ``init_container_build``: